cash2one/newsman/README.md

 This project is outlined with the following modules:

-* `image_processor`: handles scaling images, making thumbnails; checking if the image is content-sensitive; checking if the content of the image matches its description, etc.

-* `alert_maintenance`: provides code to watch over the running databases and the like; clean and restore obsolete data.
+* `watchdog`: provides code to watch over the running databases and the like; clean and restore obsolete data.

 * `scraper`: scrapes RSS resources for news, blogs and images; APIs of SNS, APIs of SNS-based images, and streams.

-* `data_miner`: mines hot and related news from server logs and stored user information; it also provides code to dedup news
+* `data_processor`: transcoding webpages, news summarization, TTS-generation, Searchet-based features, and mines hot and related news from server logs and stored user information; it also provides code to dedup news. it contains code that handles scaling images, making thumbnails; checking if the image is content-sensitive; checking if the content of the image matches its description, etc.

-* `user_account`: provides code to do user register/login/logoff, API-based login/logoff; code to comment on news/images; code to favorate news/images; code to do personalization (subscription, collect, comment, change themes and colors)

-* `data_processor`: transcoding webpages, news summarization, TTS-generation, Searchet-based features

-* `template`: HTML, CSS and Javascript code necessary for news-page and integrated information page (Searchet-based features)
+* `templates`: HTML, CSS and Javascript code necessary for news-page and integrated information page (Searchet-based features)

-* `adminstration`: RSS-adding page, manual hot news push news page and strategy modification page
+* `feed_manager`: RSS-adding page, manual hot news push news page and strategy modification page

-* `interface`: news reading, image reading and etc.
+* `publisher`: news reading, image reading and etc.

 ToDos - High Priority
 ----------------------